 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The U.S. Supreme Court affirmed that the Flag Protection Act 1989 (the Act) was unconstitutional and dismissed charges against the appellees who were prosecuted in two separate cases for knowingly setting fire to the US flag while protesting various aspects of government policy and during the Act’s passage respectively.
+The U.S. Supreme Court affirmed that the 1989 Flag Protection Act was unconstitutional and dismissed the charges against the appellees who were prosecuted in two separate cases for knowingly setting fire to the US flag.
 The Act had been passed following the Supreme Court’s decision in Texas v Johnson which struck down a Texas statute criminalizing desecration of the U.S. flag as unconstitutional.
-The Court reasoned that although the Act, unlike the Texas statute, contained no explicit content-based limitation on the scope of prohibited conduct it nevertheless was not based on protecting the physical integrity of the flag in all circumstances.
+The Court reasoned that although the Act, unlike the Texas statute, contains no explicit content-based limitation on the scope of prohibited conduct it nevertheless was not based on protecting the physical integrity of the flag in all circumstances.
 Rather, it was designed to protect the flag from symbolic speech likely to cause offense to others and therefore related to the suppression of free expression.

 Months after the controversial decision of the Supreme Court in Texas v.
 Johnson, which struck down as unconstitutional a Texan statute criminalizing desecration of venerated objects, Congress passed the Flag Protection Act.
 The new legislation imposed a fine and/or a maximum one-year imprisonment on anyone who “knowingly mutilates, defaces, physically defiles, burns, maintains on the floor or ground, or tramples upon any flag of the United States.” [p.
 314] The Texan statute criminalized desecration of the national flag where desecration meant “to deface, damage or otherwise physically mistreat in a way that the actor knows will seriously offend one or more persons.”